 EX-MÊKH at A-Trans Art platform, Berlin (D) September 12 – October 10, 2015

-To make the installation more personal I took some notes from my diaries (the root of my work) that I wrote down with conté and hung from a tree’s roots (Racine), on the other hand I hung a painting and a mirror from a tree branch by way of the fruit that grows from that tree.
+To make the installation more personal I took some notes from my diaries, which I wrote down with conté on paper.
+I hung them from a tree’s roots (racines).
+On the other side of the space I hung a painting and a mirror from a tree branch by way of the fruit that grows from that tree.
 The mirror is to show that my work has an influence on my surroundings, because, as the Jewish Mystic Meshullam da Piera talking about his readers put it: “You and me, (we have) a secret alliance”.
 Furthermore, there were paintings of my hitchhiking diaries, a portrait of Vladimir Poutine and a dark and cloudy sky around the refugee shelter that Maarten built that added to the atmosphere.

 During the finissage I did a performance in which I hitchhiked among the visitors.
 When asked what I wanted I asked them if I could take a ride on their thoughts about the exhibition.
 If they agreed I would take their hand and walked through the exhibition, talking about the works.
 Thus I confirmed the Alliance between me and the audience.